 Great Ocean Walk

-One of the best ways to ensure a smooth and engaging experience on the Great Ocean Walk is by completing the trail with a licenced tour guide.
+One of the best ways to ensure a smooth and engaging experience on the Great Ocean Walk is by completing the trail with a licenced tour guide or through great ocean walk tours.
 When partnering with a tour company, of which there are over twenty locally, you have access to several services depending on your expected duration and personal needs.
 From transportation, guided tours, camping and safety equipment hire, supplying food, and more.

-If you are walking the Great Ocean Road Walk, whether in a group or independently, we recommend that you take some safety precautions:
+If you are walking the Great Ocean Road Walk or the Great Ocean Walk Trail, whether in a group or independently, we recommend that you take some safety precautions:

 • There is limited phone reception along the walk, so ensure you mark the last location with a reception to walk back to if you need to make an emergency call.
 We also advise being familiar with the emergency contact numbers 000 and 112.